kubernetes/website/content/en/docs/reference/access-authn-authz/admission-controllers.md

 ### AlwaysAdmit {#alwaysadmit} {{< feature-state for_k8s_version="v1.13" state="deprecated" >}}

 This admission controller allows all pods into the cluster.
-It is deprecated because it may not be useful as an admission controller since it's behavior is the same as if there were no admission controller at all.
+It is deprecated because its behavior is the same as if there were no admission controller at all.

 ### AlwaysPullImages {#alwayspullimages}